swegger/SE_SL_2022/README.md

 ## Recreation of results
 ### Figure 1
-1. Use the script "GainNoiseModelBehavior.m"
+1. Use the script `GainNoiseModelBehavior`
 2. For monkey R
     1. Run the code under "Reggie" to set up analysis parameters (line 1)
     2. Run code under "Main analysis" to plot results of behavioral analysis (line 17)